Stay ahead of identity theft

 6 steps to take if you’re the victim of identity theft

-But if you act quickly after your identity has been stolen, you can reduce the overall effects of the thief’s efforts.
+If you act quickly after your identity has been stolen, you can reduce the overall effects of the thief’s efforts.
+Here’s a more in-depth look at the steps you should take to help protect yourself:

-• Freeze your credit: Each of the main credit bureaus lets you freeze your credit report.
-While you need a credit freeze if your identity has been compromised, it might be a good idea to keep it frozen until you apply for new credit, to reduce the risk of someone trying to open accounts in your name.
+2. Freeze your credit: Each major credit bureau allows you to freeze your credit report.
+If your identity has been compromised, a credit freeze is essential.
+Even if it hasn’t, keeping your credit frozen until you apply for new credit can reduce the risk of fraudulent accounts opened in your name.

-• Add a fraud alert to your credit report: After you freeze your credit, report the identity theft to the credit bureaus.
-If you aren’t certain your identity is stolen but suspect it is (or that some of your information was exposed), put a fraud alert on your credit report.
-This will prompt lenders to ask for extra identifying information when someone applies for credit using your name.
+3. Add a fraud alert to your credit report: After freezing your credit, report the identity theft to the credit bureaus.
+If you’re unsure your identity was stolen but believe your information may have been exposed, place a fraud alert on your credit report.
+This prompts lenders to request extra verification before approving credit in your name.

-• Clean up your devices: If you have security software that detects and removes viruses and malware, run it as soon as possible.
-Update your operating systems, antivirus and anti-malware software, and all of the applications you normally use before you try logging into any of your accounts.
-Delete any apps you don’t use anymore, along with any suspicious files.
+5. Clean up your devices: Run reputable security software to detect and remove malware as soon as possible.
+Update your operating systems, antivirus and anti-malware tools, and all regularly used apps before signing back into accounts.
+Delete unused apps and any suspicious files.

-• Use identity theft protection: Identity theft protection is worth it, especially if you’re at heightened risk for identity theft.
-These services understand how and where to look for your data and they can work to contain the damage these crimes can have on you and your family.
+6. Use identity theft protection: Identity theft protection can be especially valuable if you’re at higher risk.
+These services know where to monitor for exposed data and can help limit the damage to you and your family.
+If identity theft occurs, LifeLock protection plans can also assist with restoration and reimbursement.

 Now that you know what to do if your identity is stolen, plan ahead and take preventive measures before it happens to lessen your chances of it happening in the first place.